-When unamplified acoustic music is played, it has an initial unmodified dynamic range based on the music being played, the performers' interpretation of that music, and the acoustics of the room where it is being played.
-When that music is recorded and produced, it may then be modified to fit particular needs, and this often involves 'compression' which reduces the dynamic range.
+When unamplified acoustic music is played, its 'live', full unmodified dynamic range occurs in real time.
+This live dynamic range is based on the music being played, the performers' interpretation of that music, and the acoustics of the room where it is being played.
+When that music is recorded and produced, it may then be modified to fit particular needs.
+These modifications often include 'compression' which reduces the original 'live' dynamic range.

 So how does a producer make one song louder than another?
 You might think it's as simple as turning up the volume during the production process.
 But it's not.
 CD's have a 'maximum volume' limit, also known as "Full Scale Digital".
 And the volumes that producers are putting on CDs are bumping up against that maximum limit.
-Trying to turn up the volume past the maximum limit will not work, as shown in the following diagram.
-The section of audio above the maximum limit will be heavily distorted if this is attempted.
+If a CD producer tries to turn up the recorded music volume past the maximum "Full Scale Digital" limit, it will not work, as shown in the following diagram.
+The section of audio that is turned up above the maximum limit will be heavily distorted if the producer tries this.
+This is NOT a good way for a producer to make their songs louder than others.

 If the song is already bumping up against the maximum loudness at its loudest parts, and the artists/producers want to make a song louder, they have to 'compress' it.
 This means turning up the quiet and medium volume parts, while turning DOWN the loudest parts.
 Then, to make this an 'upwards compression', the volume of the compressed audio is turned up so that its loudest part is just under the CD maximum limit.
-When you do this, the 'average' volume level of the song is louder, but nothing gets any louder than the maximum limit.
+When a producer does this, the 'average' volume level of the song is louder, but nothing gets any louder than the maximum limit.
+This is how producers make their songs louder than others.
+See how the 'average' volume shown in Red, is higher (i.e., louder) after compression, than it was before compression?

 Dynamic Range and Compression in Music in the Past and Today

 Audio loudness is typically measured in decibels (dB).
 This includes dynamic range measurements.
 (Note: To humans, a 10 dB difference sounds about like a doubling of the volume level.
-20dB difference sounds like 4X the volume level, etc.) For live unamplified very dynamic orchestral music, dynamic range can approach 30 dB, while 18-24 dB is probably more typical.
+20dB difference sounds like 4X the volume level, etc.) For live, unamplified, and very dynamic orchestral music, dynamic range can approach 30 dB, while 18-24 dB of dynamic range is probably more typical.
 However, for a string ensemble or cello/harpsichord sonata, the natural dynamic range is typically a lot smaller, such as 7-10 dB, because the music doesn't vary in volume nearly as much.
-When this is recorded and produced, it can be compressed or it may not be.
-And if it is compressed, the amount and type of compression can vary.
+When music is recorded and produced, the producer may or may not compress it.
+And if it is compressed, the amount and type of compression the producer uses can vary a lot.

 For studio-recorded rock and pop music, there is no real 'live unamplified' version of that to use as a reference.
 However, compression in rock music has been common for decades.
 It is often used on individual tracks and voices to balance disparate sounds.
 For example, vocals are often compressed so that they are in a consistently small range of loudness levels regardless of the note being sung.
-This way they don't get lost in the mix.
+This way they don't get lost in the mix during the quiet sung parts or overpower the instruments during loudly sung parts.
 And drums are often compressed to bring up the level of the drum sound that occurs between transient hits to make the drums sound louder and more present.
 However, where compression has really been overused lately is in the final mix.
 This is known as mastering compression.
 And in the 'loudness wars', it is this compression that provides the overall CD loudness that various artists and producers have been seeking.
-This is the compression that does what you see in the previous figure.
+Mastering compression is the type of compression that does what you see in the previous figure.

 In that figure above, you can see that the 'average level' is higher on the right.
 And the entire mix is compressed (both the loud and quiet parts).
-For a typical rock song, a relatively uncompressed version ("Full Dynamic Range") as shown on the left of the image above may have 15 dB of dynamic range with an average level of 10 dB below the max, while the compressed version on the right may only have 7 or 8 dB with the average level only 4 dB below the max.
+For a typical rock song, a relatively uncompressed version ("Full Dynamic Range") as shown on the left of the image above may have 15 dB of dynamic range from the quiet parts to the loud parts, with an average level of 10 dB below the max.
+However, after it is compressed, as shown on the right, it may only have 7 or 8 dB of dynamic range with the average level only 4 dB below the max.
 So the average level of the heavily compressed song is 6 dB louder than the uncompressed or conservatively-compressed song.
 At first listen, it sounds better, because it sounds louder.
-But as you continue to listen, you'll probably adjust the volume level (of either song) to what you find comfortable.
+But as you continue to listen, you'll probably adjust the volume level (of either version of the song) to what you find comfortable.
 You might turn the uncompressed song up, or turn the compressed song down.
 At this point, the playback in your room or headphones on either song will probably have roughly the same average level.
 And at this point, which recording do you think sounds better?
+The graph below shows the music in your room or headphones after you've adjusted the volume level of either of the versions of the song to what you find to be a comfortable average level.

-When average volumes are adjusted to be the same, in almost every case the song that is uncompressed or not overly compressed will sound better.
+When average volumes are adjusted to be the same, in almost every case the song that is uncompressed or not overly compressed (i.e., the one on the left) will sound better.
 The minimal/no compression song will sound lively and exciting, while the overly-compressed song will sound flat, and may grate on the nerves.

 And listeners will adjust the volume to what they find comfortable.
-Radio stations do the same - they adjust the levels of the songs they play to have a similar average volume level.
+Radio stations do the same - they adjust the levels of the songs they play to have a similar average volume level so that their listeners aren't constantly adjusting volume between each song.

 Similarly, many media players available today that play CDs, MP3s, and FLAC files have a feature called "ReplayGain" which automatically adjusts the 'average' level for the listener, so that all songs have roughly the same average level.
-ReplayGain will automatically do the level adjustment as shown in the figure above.
-And in that case, which song will sound better?
-The answer for most people will be that the one with the fullest dynamics sounds best - the one on the left.
+ReplayGain will automatically do the level adjustment to make the 'average' level of different songs about the same as each other as shown in the figure above.
+Both songs will sound like they're the same volume.
+But which song will sound better?
+The answer for most people will be that the one with the fullest dynamic range sounds best - the one on the left.

 So given that average levels are almost always adjusted to the listener's preferred volume, does it really make sense to compress audio to make your song sound louder than someone else's song?
 In most cases when this is done, the heavily compressed version actually won't sound as good.